14-day Cloud trial

 Ben Long

-Once upon a time, dark mode was not an option — it was the only option in early UIs.
-We especially remember coding green on black, and writing white on blue, before the radical switch to black on white.
-And following that, for the last twenty years or so, developers everywhere have been setting up their own environments to revert back to a preferred dark mode.
+Once upon a time, dark mode wasn’t an option — it was the only mode in early UIs.
+At that time the prompt screen displayed green on black, or possibly white on blue, before the radical change to black on white.
+And for the last twenty years or so, developers have been setting up their own environments to revert back to their preferred dark mode.

-But, now, it’s not just developers who are keen for this mod.
-More people want to flick the switch on their devices and go dark.
+But now, it’s not just developers who are keen on this mode.
+More and more people want to flick the switch on their devices and go dark.
+Even rich text editors have this ability – if and when they provide a dark mode text editor, which TinyMCE does.

-Dark mode has been growing in popularity, being one of the most common customizations of 2019.
-It’s been introduced in loads of apps including Microsoft Outlook, Gmail for Android, Twitter, Facebook Messenger, Reddit, Slack, and YouTube.
+Dark mode has grown in popularity, and was one of the most common customizations of 2019.
+It’s now in loads of apps including:

-Three reasons people say they want to use dark mode:
+The three key reasons people say they want to use dark mode are:

 You can initialize the editor with the following settings: